The unexpected costs of having a child in New Zealand

 It's also important to review this fund periodically, especially as your child grows, as the nature and cost of surprise activities can evolve over time.
 Your three-year-old might only have occasional playdates, but your teenager might have an unexpected opportunity to join an overseas school trip.

 Finally, consider opening a dedicated savings account for this fund.
 Look for one that offers a good interest rate and allows for easy access when needed.
-Having a separate account helps resist the temptation to dip into it for non-emergency expenses.
+A separate account helps resist the temptation to dip into it for non-emergency expenses.

 The hidden costs of having a child: the bottom line